 Most people take a year off to travel either in their early twenties or after retirement.
-When you’re mid-career with kids and a mortgage, ageing parents and volunteer commitments, it’s hard to imagine taking a whole year off.
+When you’re mid-career with kids and a mortgage, aging parents, and volunteer commitments, it’s hard to imagine taking a whole year off.
 However, that is just what my friends Claire and Tom did!

-I recently met up with Claire to chat about their year of travelling.
+I recently met up with Claire to chat about their year of traveling.
 She had a lot to say, and I’ll be sharing her wisdom over the next few months.

 The logistics of taking a year off to travel